#1 in Colorado

 The professional program in the Department of Occupational Therapy in CSU’s College of Health and Human Sciences holds the No. 6 spot among similar programs nationwide, based on the most recent ranking by U.S. News and World Report.

-For the second year in a row, CSU has been ranked first for public engagement in the 2018 Sustainable Campus Index, a publication of the Association for the Advancement of Sustainability in Higher Education.
+For the second year in a row, CSU was also ranked first for public engagement in the 2018 Sustainable Campus Index, a publication of the Association for the Advancement of Sustainability in Higher Education.

 Colorado State University ranked No. 6 in the nation among environmentally responsible colleges, according to Princeton Review.
 The education services company surveyed hundreds of four-year colleges concerning the schools’ commitments to the environment and sustainability and chose 399 to include in its annual guide to green colleges.

-The Financial Times ranks the CSU College of Business Online MBA program No. 10 in the United States.
+The Financial Times ranked the CSU College of Business Online MBA program No. 10 in the United States.

 Colorado State University ranks in the top 10 on the Peace Corps’ annual list of Top Volunteer-Producing College and Universities.
 The list places CSU at No. 10 among large American colleges and universities.
 The number of CSU alumni serving in the Peace Corps rose from 54 in 2017 to an all-time high 58 in 2018.

-CSU is No. 70 among the top public universities in the country according to the 2019 U.S. News & World Report Best Colleges rankings.
+CSU was No. 70 among the top public universities in the country, according to the 2019 U.S. News & World Report Best Colleges rankings.
 For the second year in a row, the magazine included CSU on its list of “Best Value Schools,” based on academic quality and cost of attendance.